 I’m a huge Harry Potter fan.
 Since I was 12 years old and I went to see the first film on my school trip I was absolutely hooked.
 I remember dreaming that I was Emma Watson and to be honest, I kind of still do.
 What I remember most is that Harry Potter opened up a whole new world to me.
 It allowed me to escape when moments in life weren’t as good.
 Something I still appreciate into my thirties.

-I’ve seen all the Harry Potter films, I’ve read all the books, I’ve been to Harry Potter world in Florida, I’ve been to Harry Potter studios in London and I’ve even seen the Harry Potter and the Cursed Child Play.
+I’ve seen all the Harry Potter films, I’ve read all the books, I’ve been to Harry Potter World in Florida, I’ve been to Harry Potter Studios in London and I’ve even seen the Harry Potter and the Cursed Child Play.
 Plus, I own my own Gryffindor scarf.
-A fan much, ya think? haha!

 I’m lucky enough to live in London which is probably the Harry Potter capital of the world and one thing that I’ve always wanted to do was a Harry Potter walking tour of the city.
 I mean, how exciting to see where things are filmed, where JK Rowling got her inspiration and to learn insider facts about the world of Harry Potter.